simon-staal/EE_Module_Feedback/EIE_3rd_Year_Modules.md

 You're always welcome to ask me for advice :blush: - Simon 2021/22

-Ask people in higher years who interned at the companies you’re interested in.
-They’ll give you interview tips, help you on the CV, tell you exactly what it’s like working at the company as a student interning.
-Potentially they’ll also refer you in most cases.
-For software interviews, leetcode is good, but in-person practice is 10 times better in my opinion.
-Try to get one face-to-face session per week with a friend or someone in a higher year with more technical interview experience.
-For PM and non-technical interviews, read “Cracking the PM interview”.
-It provides you with general rules and guidelines and how to structure your answers and guide yourself through the interviewer’s questions.
-Most recruitment starts in August for tech and trading, start reaching out to recruiters by then. - Jaafar 20/21
+Ask people in higher years who interved at the companies you're interested in.
+They'll give you interview tips, help you on the CV and tell you exactly what it's like working at the company as a student intern.
+Potentially they'll also refer you in some cases.
+For software intervies, lettcode is good, but in-person practice is 10 times better in my opinion.
+Try to get on face-to-face session per week with a friend or someone in a higher year with more technical interview experience.
+For PM and non-technical interviews, read "Cracking the PM interview".
+It provides you with general rules and guidelines on how to structure your answers and guide yourself through the interviewer's questions.
+Most recruitment starts in August for tech and trading, start reaching out to recruiters by then. - Jaafar 2020/21

 Start applying as early as possible – get your CV/LinkedIn/whatever else ready before term starts and then start applying.
 The earlier you get your placement sorted out the easier your life will be.
 Also – you'll probably be rejected by most places.
 If you’re going for a software role, make sure you practice a lot beforehand as well. - JZ, 2020/21